bakgaard/Stories/AdrexTheEngineer/TheMeeting.md

 His eyes had only one focus in the world, and that was trying to read this human.
 He might hold enough power over his wife and child to keep Adrex alive a bit more.
 They were the parents - their hair gave it away, and not even Yurgunn had known how to hold the gun the first time, but this guy did.
-Which meant that this was an ugly bet with destiny, since Adrex only ever heard one thing about the Vox Machina, and that was the story old Cleff Tinkertop had told a few months back.
+This meant that this was an ugly bet with destiny, since Adrex only ever heard one thing about the Vox Machina, and that was the story old Cleff Tinkertop had told a few months back.
 <!-- But this time there had been no theft. -->

 Adrex could see a small grin on the human's face, before he pushed his circular spectacles up a nudge with two fingers, still holding Adrex' gun in his other hand.